 Best of all, it’s so compact and lightweight that it’s perfect for traveling.
 I flew from New York City to San Diego and back with this in my carry-on and not only did it hold up, but it made my trip that much more fun.
 It may be plastic and not have a flash, but this little cam can take some seriously beautiful photos.

 I have to admit, with a plastic lens I was a little worried that the pictures would come out distorted or blurry.
 Boy oh boy, was I wrong.

-The Holga 120N plastic film camera is available through Amazon for just $40, and it’s well worth it.
+The Holga 120N plastic film camera is currently on sale through Amazon for just $37+ (regularly $40+).
 Although it doesn’t come with film, you can use any brand of 120mm that you like.
 I’ve used both rolls of Fujifilm and Kodak and had excellent results, so it all comes down to your own preference.

 MORE BAZAAR DEALS:

 - The 6 best instant cameras for fun-seeking photographers